Have questions about sorority life?

 How bad is the hazing?

-Neither the National Panhellenic Conference nor any of the 26 member groups of the NPC condone hazing in any form.
-Each of the 26 member groups have banned hazing in all of their chapters and have policies in place stating so.
+Neither the National Panhellenic Conference nor any of the 26 member organizations of NPC condone hazing in any form.
+Each of the 26 member organizations have banned hazing in all of their chapters and have policies in place stating so.
 The NPC is a proud sponsor of HazingPrevention.org and National Hazing Prevention Week.
 If you have concerns about hazing, you should speak with the fraternity and sorority life office on your campus.
 Hazing can be reported anonymously at 1-888-NOT-HAZE (1-888-668-4293).

 How hard is it to balance sorority life and academics?